benckx/DCGAN-for-psychonauts/README.md

     python3 multitrain.py --config my_config.csv --disable_cache

-You should use `nohup` for example do if you run it in the Cloud and want to be able to close the terminal:
+You can use `nohup` if you want to be able to close the terminal:

     nohup python3 multitrain.py --config my_config.csv --disable_cache > log.out 2>&1&